-The House of the Stars remained standing and was declared a Municipal and National Historic Monument, thanks to the efforts of a group of neighbors and former employees of Lumiton Studios, so that the house could also become a museum.
+La Casa de las Estrellas (The House of the Stars) remained standing and was declared a Municipal and National Historic Monument, thanks to the efforts of a group of neighbors and former employees of Lumiton Studios.
+As a result, the house was able to become a museum in 2005.

-The archive is made up of different collections: photographic, film, Lumiton posters, Argentine and international film posters, low-pass film equipment, video in various formats, and a sound collection.
-The archive seeks to preserve the memory, restore the material and make it known to the community.
+The archive is made up of different collections including photographs, films, Lumiton posters, Argentinian and international film posters, low-pass film equipment, videos in different formats, and a sound collection.
+The archive seeks to preserve the memory, restore the materials and make them known to the community.

 At the same time, it is a living archive, since it continues to incorporate new materials generated by La Usina and the community, including documentary recordings and artistically intervened celluloid from experimental film workshops.